SECTION 1. The General Laws are hereby amended by inserting after chapter 90F the following chapter:-

 Section 3.
 Drivers and/or attendants of paratransit vehicles shall make every reasonable effort to effectively secure each wheelchair facing forward in the vehicle’s wheelchair station, and provide restraint for the wheelchair user by following procedures established in the training course referenced in Section 4 to properly position the lap/shoulder belt restraint system.

 Section 4.
-The executive office of health and human services and the executive office of transportation shall work together to establish and offer a training course in proper transportation of wheelchair-seated passengers.
-Any owner, operator, company, or other entity, be it for profit or not for profit, state or privately owned, that provides paratransit services for wheelchair users who do not transfer out of their wheelchair upon entering the vehicle, shall ensure that each employee or volunteer who transports or aids in the transportation of a person in a wheelchair will complete the training course offered by the executive office of health and human services and the executive office of transportation prior to operation of, or assisting in, a paratransit vehicle.
+The executive office of health and human services and the Massachusetts department of transportation shall work together to establish and offer a training course in proper transportation of wheelchair-seated passengers.
+Any owner, operator, company, or other entity, be it for profit or not for profit, state or privately owned, that provides paratransit services for wheelchair users who do not transfer out of their wheelchair upon entering the vehicle, shall ensure that each employee or volunteer who transports or aids in the transportation of a person in a wheelchair will complete the training course offered by the executive office of health and human services and the Massachusetts department of transportation prior to operation of, or assisting in, a paratransit vehicle.

 Section 5.
-This act shall take effect on the first day of the sixth month after enactment, but the executive office of health and human services, the executive office of transportation and the administrative office of the courts may take such anticipatory administrative action in advance as shall be necessary for the implementation of this act.
+This act shall take effect on the first day of the sixth month after enactment, but the executive office of health and human services, the Massachusetts department of transportation and the administrative office of the courts may take such anticipatory administrative action in advance as shall be necessary for the implementation of this act.

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.